jamesWalker55/reascript-parse/README.md

 ![REAPER intellisense for Lua in VSCode](docs/intellisense.png)

-Currently the only action implemented is 'to-lua', which generates a Lua declaration file containing all functions in the documentation:
+The action 'to-lua' generates a Lua declaration file containing all functions in the documentation:

 ```sh
 # example usage: